Dozens feared dead as tornadoes, storms strike US states

 “We believe our death toll from this event will exceed 50 Kentuckians and probably end up 70 to 100,” he said at a news conference Saturday.
 “It’s very hard, really tough, and we’re praying for each and every one of those families.”

+President Joe Biden tweeted Saturday that he was briefed on the situation and pledged the affected states would “have what they need as the search for survivors and damage assessments continue.”

-Kyana Parsons-Perez, a factory employee, was trapped under five feet (about 1.5 meters) of debris for at least two hours until rescuers managed to free her.
+Kyana Parsons-Perez, an employee at the Mayfield factory, was trapped under five feet (about 1.5 meters) of debris for at least two hours until rescuers managed to free her.

 In an interview with TODAY, she said it was the “absolutely the most terrifying” event she had ever experienced.
 “I did not think I was going to make it at all.”